 Mount Baw Baw Tourist Road is a mountain road with a length of 52,2 km located in the Great Dividing Range, in Victoria, Australia.
-The mountain climbs up to the Mount Baw Baw Alpine Resort at an elevation of 1,478m above the sea level.
+The mountain climbs up to the Mount Baw Baw Alpine Resort at an elevation of 1.478m (4,849ft) above the sea level.
 It’s a beautiful but narrow and winding road.

 Mount Baw Baw Tourist Road (also called C426) is asphalted.The tourist drive is so very picturesque but is curvy.
 Stop off via the beautiful old town of Noojee where you can have a quick break, snack or lunch.
 Chains are available from Neerim South.
 Cycling up the Mt Baw Baw Tourist Road to the Baw Baw village is not for the faint hearted.
 Some professional riders have considered the ascent of Mt Baw Baw as the second hardest climb in the world of cycling and is sure to test your endurance; a gradient of 20.6% is recoded at Winch Corner.